balancer/scaffold-balancer-v3/README.md

 🛠️ This repo is a series of guides and internal prototyping tools for creating custom pools that integrate with Balancer v3.

+📚📖 PRE-REQs: It is highly recommended to read through the (BalancerV3 docs](TODO GET LINK) before using this repo.
+Custom pools are built upon the architecture outlined within these docs.
+If you cannot find what you are looking for in the docs, and it is not in this README, please refer to the (BalancerV3 monorepo](TODO GET LINK) and/or reachout on the (Balancer Discord](TODO GET LINK).

 It walks through example contracts for a custom pool, custom pool factory, test files, and deployment scripts.
 These files are used to deploy an example BalancerV3 custom pool that can be interacted with using a test, local front-end, on a test network (by default it is a foundry fork of Sepolia).
 The repo also provides a starting point for developers to create their own custom pools and factories.

 > When users clone this repo "off-the-shelf" they simply have to follow the environment setup instructions, run a few commands, and then they will have an example custom pool factory, and custom pools that they can interact with in a local front end.